ktor-doc-jp/ktor-doc-jp/servers/raw-sockets.md

 In order to create either server or client sockets, you have to use the `aSocket` builder, with a mandatory `ActorSelectorManager`: `aSocket(selector)`.
 For example: `aSocket(ActorSelectorManager(ioCoroutineDispatcher))`.
+As for `1.0.0-alpha-1` `ioCoroutineDispatcher` has been deprecated and you have to use `Dispatchers.IO` instead.

 Then use: